Human papillomavirus (HPV), belonging to the Papillomaviridae family.

 Whereas most HPV infections are transient and benign, persistent genital infection with certain viral genotypes can lead to the development of anogenital precancers and cancers.
 Diseases caused by HPV include cancers of the cervix, vagina, vulva, penis and anus; a subset of head and neck cancers; anogenital warts; and recurrent respiratory papillomatosis.

-HPV is a family of viruses that are very common all over the world.
-In 2005, there were about 500 000 cases of cervical cancer worldwide and 260 000 related deaths.
+HPV is very common all over the world.
+In 2005, there were an estimated 500 000 cases of cervical cancer worldwide and 260 000 related deaths.
 Cervical cancer incidence rates vary from 1 to 50 per 100 000 females; rates are highest in Latin America and the Caribbean, sub-Saharan Africa, Melanesia, and south-central and south-east Asia.

 Risk for travellers